 As professionals in the body art industry, your health and safety are our number one priority.

-It is our responsibility to inform you of possible risks that may be associated with your procedure and/or healing process.
+It is our responsibility to inform you of possible risks that may be associated with your procedure and/or healing process as well as provide insight into resolving any issues you may be experiencing with your body art.

 These procedures can be performed in a variety of different ways.
 Many of which may compromise the skin structures and tissues near the nipple.